lextm/jekyll-theme-chirpy/_posts/2008-1-27-building-html-help-on-windows.md

 Now you have all the toolset ready.
 Begin to configure your project in Visual Studio.

-Open your project’s Properties dialogue and switch to Build tab.
+Open your project's Properties dialogue and switch to Build tab.
 Then you must check the XML documentation file box.

 After building the project, you can see in the output folder a new XML file which contains XML comment extracted from your source code.